JR0ch17/S3Cruze/README.md

 ## AWS-CLI
-- For this tool to work properly, you need to have [AWS-CLI] installed (http://docs.aws.amazon.com/cli/latest/userguide/installing.html). - Once installed, you need to run `aws configure` to configure your AWS Access Keys.
+- For this tool to work properly, you need to have **AWS-CLI** installed (http://docs.aws.amazon.com/cli/latest/userguide/installing.html). - Once installed, you need to run `$ aws configure` to configure your AWS Access Keys.